DesktopECHO/kWSL/README.md

   - Net-install of KDE Neon on WSL1 using xRDP.
 If you prefer GTK, see [**xWSL**](https://github.com/DesktopECHO/xWSL) or [**Kali-xRDP**](https://github.com/DesktopECHO/Kali-xRDP)
   - Runs on Windows 10 and Server 2019/2022 (including Hyper-V Core)
   - xRDP Display Server; no additional Xserver download/configuration required
-  - High-quality RDP audio playback, video playback and YouTube work well and audio maintains sync reliably.
+  - High-quality RDP audio playback; video playback and YouTube work well and maintains audio sync.
   - If you want to accesss kWSL remotely, Chrome Remote Desktop is pre-installed (Never expose RDP servers to the Internet.)
 Configuration steps are [**here**](https://github.com/DesktopECHO/kWSL/wiki/Enable-Chrome-Remote-Desktop)

 ![image](https://user-images.githubusercontent.com/33142753/100149597-d3d57d80-2e74-11eb-899a-a7476b016e27.png)

-**IMPORTANT!**  Requires August/Sept 2020 WSL update for Windows 10.
-This update is already included in Windows 20H2 and newer:
+**IMPORTANT!**  Windows 10 Requires the August/Sept 2020 WSL update (included in Windows 20H2 and newer) and Windows 11 requires *Sun Valley 2* (version 22H2)

-* 1809  · KB4571748
-* 1909  · KB4566116
-* 2004  · KB4571756
+## INSTALL INSTRUCTIONS

-**INSTRUCTIONS:  From an elevated CMD.EXE prompt change to your desired install directory and type/paste the following command:**
+From an elevated CMD.EXE prompt change to your desired install directory and type/paste the following command:

 ```
 PowerShell -executionpolicy bypass -command "wget https://github.com/DesktopECHO/kWSL/raw/master/kWSL.cmd -UseBasicParsing -OutFile kWSL.cmd ; .\kWSL.cmd"
 ```

 You will be asked a few questions.
-The install script finds the current DPI scaling, you can set your own value if needed:
+The install script will determine current DPI scaling, or set your own value if preferred:

 ```
 [kWSL Installer 20210609]